 My primary objection is that Pieter traces the origin of anti-Semitism to the New Testament.
 It is obvious that many statements about Jews in the Bible can easily be used as justification or ammunition to foster anti-Semitism; however, neither the New Testament nor its writers are the culprits, any more than a bathtub of water or the person who filled it for bathing is responsible if someone decides to drown people in it.

-It must be acknowledged that there have been much persecution and enmity from nominal orthodox Christianity, throughout most of its history, toward Jews.
+It must be acknowledged that there has been much persecution and enmity from nominal orthodox Christianity, throughout most of its history, toward Jews.
 However, there is also much falsehood published by both Jews and Gentiles confusing what is truly dishonest and unwarranted anti-Semitism with what is legitimate, undeniable, factual, historical information on record about Jews and their past antiChrist deeds.

 There can be no doubt that Jews refuse to acknowledge their vicious opposition to the original Messianic Jews, known as “Christians” (more accurately called “spiritually fulfilled Jews”).
 These historical crimes can no longer be denied or ignored by Jews, if they are to be reconciled with God and mankind.